🔍 공개 퀴즈 검색

 2. Higher total page count

-3. More stairs or steps
+3. More stairs or steps in setting

 4. Gradually increasing what characters risk losing ✓